-- Key stakeholders, policy formulators and decision makers in each country: institutions/organizations/companies/SMEs/Local Public authorities/Representatives of the Ministry of Education/schools/kindergartens/Hospitality Industry/trade unions leaders.
+- Key stakeholders, policy formulators and decision makers in each country: institution, organizations, companies, SME’s, Local Public authorities, representatives of the Ministry of Education, schools, kindergartens, Hospitality Industry, trade unions leaders.

-- VET and non-VET Teachers, Trainers, Mentors, Student Teachers, schools, teachers associations and/or unions, VET providers, teachers’ education providers, national/regional organizations in charge of VET and non-VET education, local bodies, etc.
+- Vocational and Education Training (VET) and non-VET teachers, trainers, Mentors, Student Teachers, schools, teachers associations and/or unions, VET providers, teachers’ education providers, national/regional organizations in charge of VET and non-VET education, local bodies, etc.

 The project intends to raise awareness regarding equal opportunities especially in VET education and will promote entrepreneurship education as a solution to the gender gap in the employment rate.
 In order to attain the Europe 2020 objective concerning the unemployment rate, the number of female entrepreneurs, which is currently at 33% (30% in start-ups), needs to rise.
 Young women should start considering entrepreneurship as an option and also benefit by the growing attention that is given by the schools on the matter.
 The development of entrepreneurial mindsets is becoming policy-embedded across Europe and so the project will experiment with this new approach in the partners’ organizations, institutions and schools.